Walking Between Worlds -1

 (This walk was originally made on foot with a live group in Edinburgh on 23 February 2020, 3pm – sunset (5.30pm).
 This event has now taken place but it is hoped that there will be more in the future.)

-The original tour was a circular one of approx. 2.5 hrs, to muse and meditate on boundaries and borders – between one community of people and another, day and night, life and death and on the cusp of the new moon.
+The original tour was a circular one of approx. 2.5 hrs, that meditated on boundaries and borders – between one community of people and another, day and night, life and death and on the cusp of the new moon.

 A new(ish) moon

-We visited the graves of notable women in Rosebank Cemetery, North Leith Burial Ground and South Leith Parish Church.
-Briefly, at each stopping place, we faced the memorial stones, and learned about their incumbents.
+We visit the graves of notable women in Rosebank Cemetery, North Leith Burial Ground and South Leith Parish Church.
+Briefly, at each stopping place, we face the memorial stones, and learn about their incumbents.

 The North Leith Burial Ground is ‘the dead centre of Leith’ according to The Spirit of Leithers